footnotes, appendices and apparatus to the anatomy

 Epideictic is one of the three classes of rhetorical display identified by Cicero, of which the others are forensic (proper to a Court of Law) and deliberative (proper to the Senate).
 Epideictic is a catch-all category which includes addresses at funerals or celebrations, speeches giving praise or blame.

-A garden is an exercise in epideictic rhetoric insofar as it displays the consciousness of one man – its patron or owner, of course, not its designer.
+A garden is an exercise in epideictic rhetoric insofar as it displays the consciousness of one man – its patron or owner, not its designer.
 In the garden we see this man laid out, see his intellectual and sentimental resource articulated, given rein, the potentiality of his city or kingdom realised, the balance of copiousness and order made good.

-Rhetoric, of course, also implies a degree of remove from the direct experience, a remove that allows us to perceive order in the sensuous experience, a structure that can be read.
+Rhetoric also implies a degree of remove from the direct experience, a remove that allows us to perceive order in the sensuous experience, a structure that can be read.

 Why gardeners no longer conceive of their work as an exercise in epideictic rhetoric, I cannot say.